aklassen/vite-react-starter-app/README.md

 ### `yarn type-check`

-Run a compile based on a backwards look through the fs for a tsconfig.json
+Run a compile based on a [local tsconfig.json](./tsconfig.json) settings.